Breast Implant Positions

 Each position has its specific advantages.
 Which implant position is best for you will depend on your breast appearances, breast measurements, physical activities and the ‘look’ you’re after.

 1. Sub-Muscular (‘under the muscle’)

 The implant is placed behind the pectoral muscle.

 The advantages of this position are:

-- It creates a more natural appearance because the muscle provides additional tissue coverage over the edges of the implant and thereby avoids a ‘stuck on’ look and visible ‘step’ along the upper edge of the implant.
+- It creates a more natural appearance because the muscle provides additional coverage over the edges of the implant and thereby helps to avoid a ‘stuck on’ look and visible ‘step’ along the upper edge of the implant.

 - There is less chance of visible Rippling/Wrinkling.